Frank Thomas: Early life and college

 Thomas was born and raised in Columbus, Georgia, and attended Columbus High School, where he was a standout in both football and baseball.
 As a sophomore, he hit cleanup for the baseball team, which won a state championship.
 As a senior, he not only hit .440, but also was named an All-State tight end in football, and played forward with the basketball team.
 He wanted desperately to win a contract to play professional baseball, but was not selected in the 1986 amateur draft.
 "I was shocked and sad," Thomas recalled in the Chicago Tribune.
 "I saw a lot of guys I played against get drafted, and I knew they couldn't do what I could do.
 But I've had people all my life saying you can't do this, you can't do that.
 It scars you.
 No matter how well I've done.
 People have misunderstood me for some reason.
 I was always one of the most competitive kids around."

 In the autumn of 1986, Thomas accepted a scholarship to play football at Auburn University.
 His love of baseball drew him to the school's baseball team, where the coach immediately recognized his potential.
 "We loved him," Auburn baseball coach Hal Baird told Sports Illustrated.
 "He was fun to be around—always smiling, always bright-eyed."
-He was also a deadly hitter, posting a .359 batting average and leading the Tigers in RBI as a freshman.
+He was also a tremendous hitter, posting a .359 batting average and leading the Tigers in RBI as a freshman.
 During summer 1987, he played for the U.S. Pan American Team, earning a spot on the final roster in the Pan American Games.
 The Games coincided with the beginning of football practice back at Auburn, so he left the Pan Am team and returned to college—only to be injured twice in early-season football games.
 In the summer of 1988, Thomas played for the Orleans Cardinals of the Cape Cod Baseball League.
 Highlights included a three-homer game in Wareham, as well as a home run over the 434' sign in center field at Eldredge Park in Orleans.
 In 2000, Thomas was named a member of the inaugural class of the Cape Cod Baseball League Hall of Fame.

 Despite the injury that could have jeopardized his football scholarship, Auburn continued his funding, and baseball became his sole sport.
 He won consideration for the U.S. National Team—preparing for the 1988 Summer Olympics—but was cut from the final squad.
 By the end of his junior baseball season, he had hit 19 home runs, 19 doubles, and batted .403 with a slugging percentage of .801.
 Thomas concluded his college career with 49 home runs, a school record.
 In May 2011, he was inducted into the Alabama Sports Hall of Fame.